 Long-term care facilities were hard hit in the early pandemic (Figure 4).
 After vaccine rollout began, ADRD-related deaths in long-term care facilities declined significantly, with lower-than-expected deaths throughout the Delta wave and most of the Omicron wave.
 In contrast, ADRD-related deaths occurring at home remained elevated throughout year 2 of the pandemic, even after vaccine rollout began.
 ADRD-related deaths in medical facilities fell after vaccine rollout but increased during the Delta wave.

 We investigated potential reasons for declines in excess deaths.
-Comparing across causes of death in nursing homes, we found ADRD-related mortality increased from the pre-pandemic average by 60% in year 1 of the pandemic but only 18% in year 2; patterns were similar for other causes of death that move in tandem with COVID-19, including heart disease (51% elevation in year 1, 12% elevation in year 2), respiratory (31% in year 1 and 10% in year 2), and cerebrovascular diseases (35% in year 1 and 18% in year 2) compared to their respective 12-month pre-pandemic baselines.
-In contrast, the magnitude of cancer-related deaths occurring in nursing homes remained consistently below historical levels (77 % of pre-pandemic levels in year 1 of the pandemic and 82% of pre-pandemic levels in year 2), from April 2020 onwards (eFigure 3).
-Second, in states in the highest tertiles of pandemic year 1 excess deaths, reductions in pandemic-era excess ADRD-related mortality in year 2 were correlated with both vaccination coverage (r = -.54, p = .03) and velocity (r = -.67, p =.003) (eFigure 4).
+First, after adjusting the observed number of deaths based on the percentage changes in the population size of nursing home residents from CMS, a significant decline in excess deaths in year 2 was still observed (year 1: 34,149, 95% CI (25,709 - 42,567; year 2: -2,914, 95% CI (-22,050- -330,765), although the decline became smaller than using the unadjusted observed death.
+The overall monthly trend in deaths using the adjusted observed deaths was similar to the trend observed using unadjusted observed deaths (eFigure 3).
+These findings suggest that decline in excess deaths in nursing homes cannot be fully explained by declines in population size.
+Second, comparing across causes of death in nursing homes, we found ADRD-related mortality increased from the pre-pandemic average by 60% in year 1 of the pandemic but only 18% in year 2; patterns were similar for other causes of death that move in tandem with COVID-19, including heart disease (51% elevation in year 1, 12% elevation in year 2), respiratory (31% in year 1 and 10% in year 2), and cerebrovascular diseases (35% in year 1 and 18% in year 2) compared to their respective 12-month pre-pandemic baselines.
+In contrast, the magnitude of cancer-related deaths occurring in nursing homes remained consistently below historical levels (77 % of pre-pandemic levels in year 1 of the pandemic and 82% of pre-pandemic levels in year 2), from April 2020 onwards (eFigure 4).
+Third, in states in the highest tertiles of pandemic year 1 excess deaths, reductions in pandemic-era excess ADRD-related mortality in year 2 were correlated with both vaccination coverage (r = -.54, p = .03) and velocity (r = -.67, p =.003) (eFigure 45).
 These patterns of correlation were not observed in states in the lowest tertile of excess deaths in year 1.

 Discussion